serverless/blog/posts/2017-03-29-serverless-v1.10.0.md

 Here's a list of all the breaking changes that will be introduced in Serverless v1.11.

-**Note:** You'll see the same list in the CLI if you run a Serverless command (as long as you haven't disabled it).

 There are currently no breaking changes planned for v1.11

 *You'll always get the most recent list of breaking changes in the [upcoming milestone](https://github.com/serverless/serverless/milestones) or in the Serverless CLI.*